VincentMomot/Social-Network-Api/README.md

-# Vince's-e-commerce-backend
+# Vince's-Social-Media-Api
-Use this program to help manage your online business
+Use this program to help manage your social media site

 ### Program Features:
-1) Creating, deleting, viewing, and updating new products, tags and categories for the e-commerce site
+1) Creating, deleting, viewing, and updating users, thoughts and reactions for the social media site

 ### What I learned from the creation of this program:
-* How to use sequalize get/post/pull and delete requests
+* How to use mongoose get/post/pull and delete requests
-* How to interface between insomnia and the terminal
+* How to create routes with mongoose
-* How to seed a database with js files
+* How to create controllers with mongoose
-* Create models with sequalize
+* Hpw to create models with mongoose

 [This is a link to the video walkthrough](https://youtu.be/XZyoF8UOiQ8)